 Many are aware that the practice of braiding, twisting, locking the hair that is so widespread in African American communities, is against the law in most states.
 This is true unless, of course, the practitioner has a license in cosmetology.

-For over 2 ½ years, Dr. Cornwell participated in this highly publicized national debate over what might be appropriate training, certification or licensing for natural hair care practitioners.
-Most braiders and locticians (hair locking specialists) feel that existing cosmetology laws and practices, including curricula and testing, are inappropriate for what they do.
-There have been lawsuits over this in several states that have challenged or sought to change existing legislation, and several new precedents have already been set (for example, in Michigan, Maryland, Washington DC, Ohio and New York).
+For over 2 ½ years, Dr. Cornwell participated in a court battle in California over this highly publicized national debate: "What is appropriate training, certification or licensing for natural hair care practitioners?"
+Most braiders and locticians nationwide feel that their existing state cosmetology laws and practices, including curricula and testing, are inappropriate for what they do.
+There have been lawsuits over this in several states that have challenged or sought to change existing legislation.
+Several new precedents have already been set, including Dr. Cornwell's landmark victory in California in 1999.
+(Michigan, Maryland, Washington DC, Ohio and New York).

 In 1997, Sisterlocks and the national association called the American Hairbraiders and Natural Haircare Association (AHNHA) filed a lawsuit against the California Board of Barbering and Cosmetology, charging that California law was unconstitutional because it did not conform to 14th amendment equal protection qualifications.
 Cornwell and AHNHA charged that there was no rational relationship between existing California legislation and the actual practice of natural hair care.
 The required 1600 hours of cosmetology training typically includes no training whatsoever in natural hair care.
 On August 18, 1999 a California Federal District Court judge ruled in favor of Dr. Cornwell’s position, which represents the position of literally thousands of natural hair practitioner throughout the state.
 This precedent-setting case has not only made life easier for many, it has also protected the integrity of the cultural practice of “African hair braiding” from inappropriate tampering by an insensitive government bureaucracy.